 The Austin Music Memorial salutes the cultural legacy of the local musicians and music supporters that were instrumental in creating Austin’s vibrant music heritage and international recognition as the “Live Music Capital of the World.”

-Austin’s New Year (ANY) is an annual free event on Auditorium Shores where Austin families can come together to welcome in the New Year!
+Austin’s New Year (ANY) is an annual free event where Austin families can come together downtown to welcome in the New Year!
 ANY is an alcohol-free celebration showcasing Austin's diverse and talented creative community through art, films, and live music.
 And kids and adults alike won't want to miss the exciting fireworks finale!

 As your company plans its relocation to Austin or expands its existing Austin location, our staff is here to help.
 We process incentive applications, assist with zoning and planning issues, and do what it takes to make your process fast and easy.

 The City of Austin created the Business Retention and Enhancement (BRE) Program to support the re-establishment of Congress Avenue and East 6th Street as retail and urban entertainment district destinations by providing low-interest loans.

 The Creative Ambassador Program is designed to promote Austin’s reputation as a creative capital destination.
 The goals of the program are to increase tourism, enhance Austin’s profile worldwide, support the local creative community, and facilitate dialogue between regional, national, and international governments.
 Through a partnership between the City and the Ambassador, the Creative Ambassador Program strives to open new avenues of dialogue and to enhance the collaborations and exchanges between Austin’s creative community and other markets worldwide.

 Austin’s creative sector is both a vital component of the local economy and an agent in building community identity and livability.